Divyen-Dalwadi2000/TCS-IPA-JAVA-SOLUTIONS-2024/2024 TCS Xplore KYO Quiz Answers/README.md

 - ✨ Answer: Open Digital Platform for all employees , Connect and engage with senior management
 #### Question 13.
 Tata Group Companies are spread across which of the following domains:
 - ✨ Answer: Consumer & Retail , Communication & ITeS , Manufacturing
+#### Question 14.
+Which of the following is the world's second oldest watch brand that was acquired by TITAN?
+- ✨ Answer: Favre-Leuba